reshmabidikar/slate/source/includes/_account.md

 **Response Body**

-If successful, returns a list of objects with account id's and their emails.
+If successful, returns a status code of 200 and a list of objects giving the account id and the emails.
+Note that this is not the full object for each email, and does not include the email ID.
+This can be obtained only from the account audit log.

 ### Delete email